 There are a few things you can do to prevent dog dandruff and other skin problems.
-Trupanion recommends that pet parents start by grooming their dogs regularly.
-Removing matted hair leaves less of a breeding ground for parasites, and regular brushing encourages you to spend a few minutes checking your dog's skin and coat to catch any problems early on.
-You should also look for seeds, burrs and sharp plants or objects they may have picked up on a walk.
+Blue Cross recommends that pet parents start by grooming their dogs regularly.
+Frequent brushing removes matted hair, leaves less of a breeding ground for parasites, and helps to stimulate the natural oils in the skin and fur.
+It also gives you the chance to spend a few minutes checking your dog for any unusual lumps, bumps, fleas, ticks and other potential issues.

 Your vet might suggest bathing your dog more frequently to prevent dandruff.
-Wag! advises using a specially formulated dog dandruff shampoo and making sure you dry your pet thoroughly after their bath.
+If you’re going to use a shampoo, the PDSA advises asking your vet to recommend one specially formulated for dogs.
+Make sure you dry your pet thoroughly after their bath, too.

-If simple preventative measures like grooming and bathing are not ridding your dog of dandruff, discuss special food options or allergy tests with your vet.
-They can help you find a dog food with ingredients like omega-3 fatty acids and vitamin C that promote a healthy coat and immune system.
+If simple preventative measures like grooming and bathing are not getting rid of your dog’s dandruff, discuss special food options or intolerance tests with your vet.
+They can help you find a dog food with ingredients like omega-3 fatty acids and vitamin E that promote a healthy coat and immune system.

 The Difference Between Dandruff and Walking Dandruff

-No one likes an itchy and uncomfortable pup.
+No one likes to see their pup itchy and uncomfortable.
 Once their dandruff or other skin issues are addressed, hopefully you and your dog can enjoy more time doing the things you love, itch-free.

 Reviewed by Dr. Hein Meyer, DVM, PhD, Dipl-ECVIM-CA